In 2017, there were 4,821 client visits to the Pantry. The nearly 1,000 individuals we serve include:

 - 269 children

 We distributed 246,789 pounds of food to 422 households.
 Most clients visit at least monthly for a full shopping experience that includes chicken, meats, eggs, dairy products, household supplies and personal care items.
 Many count on us weekly to acquire enough food to feed their families.
 All of our clients have access to fresh fruits, vegetables and bread each day we are open.

 More families count on us during the holidays and winter months as they stretch their dollars to cover increased heat and electricity costs.

 Typical clients include working families trying to make ends meet, people experiencing a temporary job loss, individuals whose SNAP (food stamps) benefits are reduced, and seniors.
-A growing number of seniors are seeking help from the Pantry since most are on a fixed income and are impacted by such things as medication costs and higher fuel expenses.
+Seniors often seek help because most are on a fixed income and are impacted by higher medication and health care costs.

-As a private, nonprofit organization, we depend entirely on donations from community members, corporations, foundations and other strategic partners.
+As a private, nonprofit organization, we depend entirely on donations from individuals, corporations, foundations and other strategic partners.
 We receive NO funding from the town or state.

 There is no charge to clients for Pantry items or services.

 - Walk-in Fridays where all clients are invited in for a full-shopping trip, no appointment necessary, to help ensure they have enough food to feed their families

 - The Mobile Pantry which delivers food monthly to select neighborhoods where people have difficulty getting to the Pantry